bhongy/go-mod-notes/commands.md

 # for adding a new dependency, just import and run `go mod tidy`, `go build` or `go test`

+# upgrade all dependencies (direct and indirect) to the latest minor and patch versions
+go get -u ./...

 # remove unused dependencies and fetch uninstalled dependencies and update go.mod and go.sum
 # always run `go mod tidy` before committing a go.mod file to version control
 go mod tidy